aljawaid/KanboardSupport/README.md

 Features
 -------------

+- **Directory Permissions**
+  - Check if directories are writeable or not
+  - Display folder owner to Admins
+  - Display detected folder permissions to Admins
+  - Display permissions also in Linux format to Admins
 - **User Configuration**
   - Displays basic settings about the logged in user (including user ID, IP address and browser details) which may be useful to support professionals
   - IP Lookup button for Admin